yao-jz/yao-jz.github.io/_pages/about.md

 *AAAI 2023, under review*

 Propose two tasks **DialGen** and **DialSpk** to evaluate the model's ability of understanding and generating dialogue between characters in stories.
-We also built a new dataset **DIalStory**, which consists of 105k Chinese stories with a large amount of dialogue weaved into the plots to support the evaluation.
+We built a new dataset **DIalStory**, which consists of 105k Chinese stories with a large amount of dialogue weaved into the plots to support the evaluation.
 We also proposed learning explicit character representations to improve performance on these tasks.

 [EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training](https://yao-jz.github.io/publications/)
 ----------------------------------------------------------------------------------------